mail4hafij/SOLID/README.md

 How to run locally:
-Make sure to update the connection strings in WCF (App.config), DEV (Web.config), SRC.TEST (TestStaticConfig) with your local database host address.
-Create two databases "HelloWorld" and "LoremIpsum".
-Create tables Cats, Dogs, and Tigers.
+  - Create two databases "HelloWorld" and "LoremIpsum".
+Create tables HelloWorld => Cats, Dogs and LoremIpsum => Tigers.
+Each table has only two columns (i.e., CatId, Color).
 Populate some default data.
+  - Make sure to update the connection strings in WCF (App.config), DEV (Web.config), SRC.TEST (TestStaticConfig) with your local database host address.